 All sodium beta alumina batteries operate at high temperatures of around 300°C. They also require between four and six hours of energy storage per unit power.

 Depending on their operational profile, they offer good round trip efficiencies of up to 85%.
-However, if the batteries sit idle, that profile drops.
+However, if the batteries sit idly, that profile drops.

 Sodium beta alumina batteries also require heaters in order to prevent freezing.
 And those heaters consume power constantly.